DPBayes/dpdl/docs/trainer.md

 ## Callbacks and logging

 Callbacks are created by `CallbackFactory` and invoked through `CallbackHandler` (see [callback factory](../dpdl/callbacks/callback_factory.py)) inside the trainer loops.
-For furrther information on hooks and the callback system in general, see [Callback system](callbacks.md).
+For further information on hooks and the callback system in general, see [Callback system](callbacks.md).